 As a result, we force the SAT solver to first decide on all errorselect variables (e).
-Furthermore, we force the solver to always assign error-select variables that are decided (i.e., not forced due to Φ_N) to 1 before trying to set them to 0.
-The reason for doing this is to learn nonsolutions, and is explained in detail in Subsection IV-B. Once all the error-select variables are assigned, the solver uses the standard decision heuristics (e.g., VSIDS [16]) for the remaining variables.
+Furthermore, we force the solver to always assign error-select variables that are decided (i.e., not forced due to $\Phi_N$ ) to 1 before trying to set them to 0.
+The reason for doing this is to learn nonsolutions, and is explained in detail in Subsection IV-B. The solver uses the standard decision heuristics (e.g., VSIDS [14]) for the remaining variables.